Fitness Volt

 5. Cable preacher curls

-Preacher curls are a popular exercise.
-Championed by golden-era bodybuilder Larry Scott, this exercise is also called the Scott curl as it was one of his favorites.
+Preacher curls are a popular exercise championed by golden-era bodybuilder Larry Scott.
 Scott was known for his phenomenal biceps, which he attributed to doing lots of preacher curls.

-The main disadvantage of preacher curls is that there is much less tension on your biceps as your arms approach vertical.
+The main disadvantage of preacher curls is that your biceps have much less tension as your arms approach vertical.
 Using a cable machine is an excellent way to overcome this problem.

 Read more about cable preacher curls here.